 The call has transcended its original use.
 It has been used to mark the end of the day at many events.
 Many Americans can recall hearing it at summer camps, even at the Interlochen Center for the Arts music camp.
-Many fraternal and paramilitary organizations adopted Taps as part of their rituals.
+Many fraternal and quasi-military organizations adopted Taps as part of their rituals.

 The call was even incorporated into Scouting.
 As a Boy Scout I sounded the call at the end of weekly meetings.
 Girl Scouts have sung the words “Day is Done…” Over the years people have used the call to remember a loved one even if they have not served in uniform

 After national tragedies such as a mass shooting or natural disaster someone has sounded Taps.
 The 24 notes bring a certain amount of comfort and a time for complementation and reflection.
 It takes about a minute and many use that moment to pray or remember.